OpenZeppelin/openzeppelin-network.js/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@openzeppelin/network)](https://www.npmjs.com/package/@openzeppelin/network)

 An easy to use and reliable library that provides one line access to Web3 API.
-* Hides various Web3 providers behind common API
+* Hides various Web3 providers behind common API.
-* One line access to the Web3 providers (Metamask, Infura, Geth, Portis and etc)
+* One line access to the Web3 providers (Metamask, Infura, Geth, Portis and etc).
-* Supports multiple Web3 providers within the same app
+* Supports multiple Web3 providers within the same app.
-* First class support of meta-txs
+* First class support of meta-txs.
-* React integration using hooks
+* React integration using hooks.
-* Network, accounts, and connection changed events for all web3 providers
+* Network, accounts, and connection changed events for all web3 providers.
 * Will fire events even for HTTP and forcefully terminated providers.

 ## Quickstart